nextools/metarepo/packages/autoprops/readme.md

 { children: { $$typeof: 'react.element', props: { childProp: true } } }
 { isOk: true, children: { $$typeof: 'react.element', props: { childProp: true } } }
 ```

 ## Required field

 `required` field in `ComponentConfig` is used to tell autoprops to
-- include property with such name in every props instance
+- include property with such name in every permutation
 - include child with such key in every permutation
 ```ts
 import { TComponentConfig, getPropsIterable } from 'autoprops'